 Accurate and complete accession records are the cornerstones of museum collections management.
 With PastPerfect, you may enter complete information about each new accession, including donor name and address, date received and accessioned, names of staff who received and accessioned items, and credit line.
 You can also specify the type of acquisition, such as gift, bequest, purchase, transfer, or exchange, and track activities throughout the accession process.

 Every item in your collection is linked to its source information by its accession number.
 The Catalog Records Accordion gives you the option of entering items from the Accession screen at the time the accession is registered.
 Once this is done, you may go to the catalog records and enter detailed descriptive data for each item.
 Or you can go right to the catalog, add the item, and link it to its Accession record using the accession number.
 Either way, you will have instant access to detailed information about items and how they were acquired.
 Another great advantage of PastPerfect's Accession catalog is that it generates a Deed of Gift and thank you letter with just a few mouse clicks.

 For more information, see Additional Features | Accessions.

 The professional museum goes beyond simply collecting items; it must also collect information.
-Often the importance of careful registration and cataloging are overlooked in the busy environment of local museums and small historical societies.
-The task of registrar may fall to a volunteer.
+Often the importance of careful registration and cataloging are overlooked in the busy museum environment.
+In small museums and historical societies, the task of registrar may fall to a volunteer whose time is limited and who may be pulled away for other jobs.
 PastPerfect is designed to help address the needs of organizations with little or no training in collection management.